 While Ryan VanDusen admits there’s a lot more to learn about his chosen field of study, the Engineering student is definitely on the right track.

 During his first year at College of DuPage, VanDusen entered Pathways to Engineering at Illinois, a rigorous 2+2 program that provides guaranteed admission to the University of Illinois’ highly competitive College of Engineering.
 He headed there in 2013 and said COD prepared him well.

 “The academic experience at COD is tough, but I enjoyed it.
 My teachers, and especially the engineering program, were very good,” said VanDusen, who credits his Engineering professor, David Smith, with helping him manage the pressures that come with college life.
 “The first year I was really stressed on and off.
 I never really had to study until I came here, and Dave helped me a lot with that.
 He’s just really mellow and tells you like it is.”

-The COD Presidential Scholar is majoring in Agricultural Engineering, specializing in off-road equipment design.
+The COD Presidential Scholar majored in Agricultural Engineering at UIUC, specializing in off-road equipment design.
 In 2014, he interned with Case IH as part of the planter group, gaining real-world experience while making connections within the industry.
-He will graduate with his bachelor’s in 2015 and will begin the job search.

 VanDusen said he is ready for the challenges ahead.